 - Employer-sponsored plans: Usually in the fall, but exact dates vary among employers.

-If you have a major life event during 2019, you will be able to sign up for a plan within a set time period after that event.
+If you have a major life event during the year, you will be able to sign up for a plan within a set time period after that event.
 For Obamacare plans, this period is 60 days, but some separate insurance plans offer shorter windows.
 This is called a Special Enrollment Period.
-To qualify, you must have a major life change in 2019, such as one of the following Qualifying Life Events:
+To qualify, you must have a major life change, such as any of the following Qualifying Life Events: